The Cohomology of Unramified Rapoport-Zink Spaces of EL-type and Harris's Conjecture: Introduction

 In \cite{Shi1}, Shin proved an averaging formula for $\mathrm{Mant}_{G, b, \mu}$ which is key to our work.
 He defined a map

 which up to a character twist is given by composing the un-normalized Jacquet module

 with the Jacquet-Langlands map of Badulescu [Bad1]

 Shin uses global methods and so necessarily works with a large but inexplicit class of representations which he denotes \emph{accessible}.
-This set loosely consists of those representations appearing as the $p$-component of an automorphic representation of a certain global group.
+This set loosely consists of those representations isomorphic to the $p$-component of an automorphic representation appearing in the cohomology of a certain unitary similitude group Shimura variety.
 In particular, the essentially square integrable representations in $\mathrm{Groth}(G(\mathbb{Q}_p))$ are accessible.

-In what follows $r_{-\mu}$ is a finite dimensional representation of $\widehat{G} \rtimes W_E$ which restricts to the representation of highest weight $-\mu$ on $\widehat{G}$, and $LL$ is the semisimplifed local Langlands correspondence.
-Shin shows the following result. \begin{theorem}[Shin] Assume $\pi$ is an accessible representation of $G(\mathbb{Q}_p)$.
+In what follows $r_{-\mu}$ is a finite dimensional representation of $\widehat{G} \rtimes W_{E_{\{\mu\}_G}}$ which restricts to the representation of highest weight $-\mu$ on $\widehat{G}$, and $LL$ is the semisimplifed local Langlands correspondence from \cite{HT1}.
+Shin shows the following result. \begin{theorem}[Shin's Averaging Formula] Assume $\pi$ is an accessible representation of $G(\mathbb{Q}_p)$.
 Then